-At Poppies we aim to promote the learning and development of all children by providing a program of planned play based learning experiences.
+At Poppies we aim to promote the learning and development of all children by providing a balanced program of both planned play-based learning experiences and free play.
 We have a strong focus on promoting the development of early literacy and numeracy skills and knowledge.
 A wide range of equipment and resources are provided both indoors and outdoors and programs are designed to inspire and stimulate a child’s natural thirst for learning.
 Children are invited to participate in experiences and to share their passions, interests and ideas with others.
 Our qualified and experienced teachers observe and assess children on a regular basis and this information is used to form plans for the program.
 Our program includes opportunities for children to participate in individual and small group learning experiences and projects which aim to promote holisitc learning and development.

-We regularly plan excursions into the wider area to maintain children’s connections with their local community and areas of interest, such as visiting the local library, old folks home, parks & bushwalks and visits to local primary schools.
+We regularly plan excursions into the wider area to maintain children’s connections with their local community and areas of interest, such as visiting the local library, Retirement villages, parks & bushwalks and visits to local primary schools.
 Through engagement with the local environment, children can develop a sense of belonging to their local community and the wider world.